nf-core/test-datasets/README.md

 `testdata-no-umi` contains BCR test data to run the pipeline without UMIs.
 This dataset is a minimal example to test pipeline function based on the Illumina MiSeq 2x250 BCR mRNA workflow from the presto docs.

-- `metadata_test-no-umi.tsv` contains the paths to the associated test data.
+- `metadata_test-no-umi.tsv` contains the paths to the associated test data for nf-core/airrflow < 3.0.
+- `metadata_test-no-umi_airr.tsv` conatins the paths to the associated test data for nf-core/airrflow > 3.0.
 - `Greiff2014_Cprimers.fasta` and `Greiff2014_Vprimers.fasta` contain the C and
   V primers, respectively
 - The `fastq` files are 2k read subsamples of a human BCRseq MiSeq amplicon